 But if the virus is already in your body, putting those substances on your skin or under your nose won’t kill it, the World Health Organization says.
 And those chemicals can harm you.

 There’s no evidence from the outbreak that eating garlic, sipping water every 15 minutes or taking vitamin C will protect people from the new coronavirus.
-Same goes for using essential oils, colloidal silver and steroids.
+Same goes for using essential oils or colloidal silver.

-Experts say it’s due to cuts in federal funding for public health and problems with early testing.
+Experts said cuts in federal funding for public health and problems with early testing forced the US to play catch-up.

 Problems with public health infrastructure: Two years ago, the CDC stopped funding epidemic prevention activities in 39 countries, including China.
 This happened because the Trump administration refused to allocate money to a program that started during the 2014 Ebola outbreak.